trust-mfn-berlin/animals-as-objects/vault/theme.microbial-worlds.md

 <figcaption>

 _Engraving of mould, and magnified view of the surface of a rose-leaf; Schem.
 12. From_ Micrographia: or some physiological descriptions of minute bodies made by magnifying glasses with observations and Inquiries thereupon _by Robert Hooke, Fellow of the Royal Society, 1665.
 (Wellcome Collection.
-CC BY.)_
+CC BY.) – JPG fehlt im vault!_

 </figcaption>